-As with the species-to-species extrapolation used in the development of the RfC, the dose 1 2 metric used for species-to-species and route-to-route extrapolation of inhalation data to oral data is the C{max} (in the case of the mouse cervical rib endpoint) or AUC (in the case of the rat brain 3 weight endpoint) of methanol in blood.
-Simulations for human oral methanol exposure were 4 conducted using the model parameters as previously described for human inhalation exposures, 5 with human oral kinetic/absorption parameters from Sultatos et al. (2004) (i.e., $k{as} = 0.2$, $k{si} =$ 6 3.17, and $k{ai} = 3.28$).
-Human oral exposures were assumed to occur during six drinking episodes 7 8 during the day, at times 0, 3, 5, 8, 11, and 15 hours from the first ingestion of the day.
-For example, if first ingestion occurred at 7 a.m., these would be at 7 a.m., 10 a.m., 12 noon, 3 p.m., 9 10 6 p.m., and 10 p.m.
-Each ingestion event was treated as occurring over 3 minutes, during which 11 the corresponding fraction of the daily dose was infused into the stomach lumen compartment.
-The fraction of the total ingested methanol simulated at each of these times was 25%, 10%, 25%, 12 10%, 25%, and 5%, respectively.
-Six days of exposure were simulated to allow for any 13 14 accumulation (visual inspection of plots showed this to be finished by the 2nd or 3rd day), and the results for the last 24 hours were used.
-Dividing the exposure into more and smaller episodes 15 16 would decrease the estimated peak concentration but have little effect on AUC.
-This dose metric was used for dose-response modeling to derive the POD{internal}, expressed as a BMDL.
-17
+As with the species-to-species extrapolation used in the development of the RfC, the dose metric used for species-to-species and route-to-route extrapolation of inhalation data to oral data is the C{max} (in the case of the mouse cervical rib endpoint) or AUC (in the case of the rat brain weight endpoint) of methanol in blood.
+Simulations of human oral methanol exposure were conducted using the model parameters as previously described for human inhalation exposures, with human oral kinetic/absorption parameters from Sultatos et al. (2004) (i.e., $k{as} = 0.2$, $k{si} =$ 3.17, and $k{ai} = 3.28$).
+Human oral exposures were assumed to occur during six drinking episodes during the day, at times 0, 3, 5, 8, 11, and 15 hours from the first ingestion of the day.
+For example, if first ingestion occurred at 7 a.m., the six episodes would be at 7 a.m., 10 a.m., 12 noon, 3 p.m., 6 p.m., and 10 p.m.
+Each ingestion event was treated as occurring over 3 minutes, during which the corresponding fraction of the daily dose was infused into the stomach lumen compartment.
+The fraction of the total ingested methanol simulated at each of these times was 25%, 10%, 25%, 10%, 25%, and 5%, respectively.
+Six days of exposure were simulated to allow for any accumulation (visual inspection of plots showed this to be finished by the 2nd or 3rd day), and the results for the last 24 hours were used.
+Dividing the exposure into more and smaller episodes would decrease the estimated peak concentration, but have little effect on AUC.
+This dose metric was used for dose-response modeling to estimate the BMDL or POD{internal}.